Vitamin C for preventing and treating tetanus

 Selection criteria

 Controlled trials of vitamin C as a prevention or treatment for tetanus, whether or not these were placebo controlled, in any language, published or unpublished.
-Two authors independently made inclusion decisions.
+Two review authors independently made inclusion decisions.

 Data collection and analysis